MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/get-started.md

 ## Prerequisites

-To set up Defender for Cloud Apps, you must be a Global Administrator or a Security Administrator in Azure Active Directory or Office 365.
+To set up Defender for Cloud Apps, you must be a Global Administrator or a Security Administrator in Azure Active Directory or Microsoft 365.

 > [!NOTE]
 > Users with admin roles have the same admin permissions across any cloud apps your organization is subscribed to, regardless of where you've assigned the role.